 - Helical Pile Type: SCH 40 Round Shaft 2-7/8″

 - Installation Depth: 10′

 - Equipment Used: Case XT 70 Skid Steer / Eskridge 12k Gearbox

 - Challenge/Unique Aspect: Installing a new deep foundation in very tight tolerance areas that would carry up next to and inside existing framing to support a second story addition all without relying on the existing garage foundation.
 To keep the grandfathered garage and setbacks as is and satisfy the city requirements, the existing garage foundation could not be used to support the second story addition above it to satisfy the city requirements and setback rules.

 - Engineer/Architect: Joseph Maffei, EDA Engineering

-- General Contractor: Keating Group
+- Installer/General Contractor: The Keating Group